 REMIT is Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency.
 It is a mechanism for reporting and preventing wholesale energy market abuse, in force since 28 December 2011.

-This page contains information about the REMIT regulation and how to register as a participant, as well as details of existing participants and contact details if you wish to report a suspicious activity.
+This page contains information about the REMIT regulation and how to register as a market participant, as well as details of existing market participants and contact details if you wish to report a suspicious activity.

 If you want to see information on actions we have taken against individual companies due to breaches of REMIT, please see REMIT compliance updates and outcomes in our compliance and enforcement section.